Medical Device Innovation Lifecycle

 Research and feasibility studies aim to assess the product’s technical, clinical, IP, regulatory, market, and economic feasibility.
 Landscaping is predominantly a desk research activity.
 However, there may be outstanding questions that can only be answered through technical research (bench studies, in silico studies, or prototyping) and user research.
 The outputs from early research activities include:

 When research and feasibility studies are complete, a formal review determines whether the concept proceeds to design and development (D&D), where formal design controls are applied.
-If multiple concepts are viable, they can be prioritised, and a technology roadmap created for future product development.
+If multiple concepts are viable, they can be prioritised, and a technology roadmap can be created for future product development.

-Risk Management
+Risk management

-Design and Development
+Design and Development (D&D)

 Manufacture

 Manufacturing is central to the medical device lifecycle, transforming design specifications into tangible products while meeting quality, regulatory, and cost requirements.
-Early consideration of manufacturing processes, materials and verification and validation activities helps ensure the final product’s manufacturability, scalability, and cost-effectiveness.

-Market Access
+Market access

 Market access ensures medical devices are available to those needing them by addressing regulatory, clinical, economic, marketing, sales and service challenges.
 It includes:

 • Health Technology Assessment (HTA): HTA is the structured process of evaluating a medical device’s value to inform financing and adoption decisions.
-HTA assesses clinical and safety benefits and risks, but also evaluates the economic, social, organisational and ethical implications of a medical device product.
+HTA assesses clinical and safety benefits and risks, but also considers the economic, social, organisational and ethical implications of a medical device product.
 Payers and healthcare providers use this information to guide the adoption and financing of medical devices.

 • Pricing: Developing strategies that balance affordability with profitability while engaging payers and customers to secure payment for medical device products.